v1nam/wand-cli/README.md

 ![](wandbox_preview_cli.gif)

-**Note**: The time for the output totally depends upon how fast your internet can make a post request, it can be as slow as mine or instantanious
+**Note**: The time for the output totally depends upon how fast your internet can make a post request, it can be as slow as mine or instantaneous

 # Running
 There's no executable available for now, so you can clone the repo and run it with python directly